AbolfazlAfshin/Uncertainty-Aware-Asphalt-Pavement-Modeling/README.md

 ## Data

-The processed dataset is not included in this repository.
-The dataset may be made available from the corresponding author upon request.
+The dataset is not included in this repository.
+Data are available from the corresponding author upon request.